Student-centric advice and objective recommendations

 3. Explore scholarship opportunities (in the spring)

-Although many students wait until their senior year to start searching for scholarships, you can always get a head start.
+Although many students wait until their senior year to start searching for scholarships, you can always get a head start!
 Take note of application deadlines when you’re researching scholarships.
 Some deadlines occur as early as the summer between 11th and 12th grade, while others don’t occur until the spring of 12th grade.
-Search our scholarship base to discover top, vetted scholarships for high school students.
-Your guidance counselor may also be able to help you find scholarships.
+Your school counselor may also be able to help you find scholarships.

 4. Narrow your list of colleges (summer before 12th grade)